IBM/do-here-demo/README.md

     cd <path_to_cloned_repo>/dash-app
     ```

-- Make a copy of the `.env.example` file in the `dash-app` directory in the GitHub repository, and name it `.env`.
+1. Make a copy of the `.env.example` file in the `dash-app` directory in the GitHub repository, and name it `.env`.

     ```shell
     cp .env.example .env
     ```

-- Edit the newly created `.env` file and update all variables
+1. Edit the newly created `.env` file and update the following variables accordingly:

+    - `HERE_API_KEY` - REST API key for the HERE Location services
+    - `WML_API_KEY` - API key for the Watson Machine Learning service
+    - `WML_INSTANCE_ID` - Instance ID for the Watson Machine Learning service
+    - `WML_URL` - URL for the Watson Machine Learning service
+    - `WML_DEPLOYMENT_UID` - UID for the deployment Decision Optimization model

-- Log in to your IBM Cloud account using the IBM Cloud CLI:
+1. Log in to your IBM Cloud account using the IBM Cloud CLI:
     ```shell
     ibmcloud login
     ```
-- Target a Cloud Foundry org and space
+1. Target a Cloud Foundry org and space
     ```shell
     ibmcloud target --cf
     ```
-- Push the app to IBM Cloud
+1. Push the app to IBM Cloud
     ```shell
     ibmcloud app push
     ```
-- The server can be accessed at the URL displayed in the console after app has been pushed to IBM Cloud (for example, https://some-random-route.bluemix.net).
+1. Access the server at the URL displayed in the console after the application has been pushed to IBM Cloud (for example, https://some-random-route.bluemix.net).

 ### Use the application